PE aims and objectives:

 To find out about swimming please see the last academic Sport Premium Funding below.

-On Tuesday 28.6.22 an Olympic Gymnast called Courtney Tulloch came in to tell us about himself, show us some skills and ‘put us through our paces’ making us do about thirty seconds of four different exercises such as, mountain climbers and press-ups.
+An Olympic Gymnast called Courtney Tulloch came in to tell us about himself, show us some skills and ‘put us through our paces’ making us do about thirty seconds of four different exercises such as, mountain climbers and press-ups.
 I don’t think Mrs Fisher was very happy when everyone said that Courtney should do a back flip over her.

 He couldn’t come during Sports Week as he got entered into the Commonwealth Games and had to go to a press conference.
 Despite this, we still thoroughly enjoyed his inspirational visit.
 The year sixes definitely did their research as they knew some things about him that even he himself had almost forgotten.
 Courtney even brought in a couple of medals (gold and silver) to show us.
 His favourite was the silver because he got it for vault which he was told he would never, ever earn and he told us that it goes to show that if you want something badly enough you can earn it.
 Apart from those, he has also won 90-100 medals.